 Take Turns.
 When we sit down to share or check in we agree that one person has the floor, aka the ‘sender’.
 The sender’s job is to share their point without using “you”.
 The sender’s job is to explain what they are feeling or experiencing, what it means to them, and maybe even where it comes from.

 Let’s call the other party the ‘active listener’.
 (I get this sounds prescribed … trust that once you learn it, like anything with practice, it will become second nature.)
 The active listener will have the floor the next time around.
 Let’s assume the active listener roll.
-Being the active listener means we have two tasks: to listen and accurately repeat what we hear.
+Being the active listener means we have two tasks: to listen and accurately communicate what we hear.
 The challenge: to hear what is being said.
 Be present and open eared.
-Repeat what you hear back to the sender until the sender lets you know that your understanding is bang on.
-If the sender communicates that you are incorrect, take a breath and ask them to share again.
+Say what you hear back to the sender until the sender lets you know that your understanding is bang on.
+If the sender communicates that you are off base, take a breath and ask them to share again.
 If we miss the mark the first few times, it is not about us failing … we speak different languages and we hear from our own perspective.
-Take a breath and try again.
+Take a breath together and try again.
 This cycle needs to continue until the active listener has repeated back to the sender with an understanding of what was shared.